The aims of Glacsweb are:

 A combination of technologies has made environmental sensor networks possible.
 These will eventually be spread around the world and will give us a clearer picture of how we are changing our environment.
 In order to make successful sensor webs issues such as: communications, low-power, robustness and adaptability have to be solved.
 A combination of mechanical engineering, electronics, computer science and environmental science are needed.

 The aim of this project is to study climate change through its effects on glaciers.
 We are using ‘Subglacial Probes’ beneath the glacier, communicating to the surface via radio links.
-They contain various sensors and their position and orientation is sensed by the surface system.
+Also new generations of communications technology and GNSS systems.